RyanPark88/blog/src/index.md

 > **Here you can find out more about us, the Ethereum/DeFi ecosystem, read our blog, or contact us.**

-## SouthChain DAO now running on testnet!
+## SouthChain DAO on Aragon now running on testnet!
 [Visit our Testnet DAO running on the Ethereum Rinkeby Testnet!](https://rinkeby.aragon.org/#/southchain/organization/)